mytusshar/auth-module/README.md

     $ node server.js

-## We have provided sample client application which demonstrate how to use IAM Module in your application.
+## We have provided sample client application which demonstrrts for:
+    * Googleate how to use I-Auth Module in your application.

 #### Running Client